wanghmin/wanghmin2.github.io/content/publication/feng-2022-lbb/index.md

   for quick, reliable and effective estimation of simulation-ready parameters.
 Thanks to the use of the system, our simulator can now faithfully simulate bending effects comparable to those in the real world.'
+summary: 'In this work, we propose to adopt a simulation-in-the-loop strategy for fabric parameter estimation and we train a regression-based neural network for inferring bending stiffness parameters from Cusick drap tests.'
 tags:
 - parameter estimation
 - material property acquisition